kubpie/SPM-Thesis/README.md

-# Design of a Graph Neural Network to predict the optimal resolution of the Sonar Performance Model.
+# Design of a Graph Neural Network to predict the optimal resolution of the Sonar Performance Model
 Master of Science Thesis by Jakub Pietrak

 _Faculty of Mechanical, Maritime and Materials Engineering (3mE) · Delft University of